 I should have started with RAM chips.
 Seriously, RAM CHIPS FIRST !!!!

 RAM chips desoldered (new chips on the bottom)

 After soldering on sockets, it was just a matter of 2-3 minutes to find which RAM chip is fried.

-Bottom right chip was dead and after swapping it to a new one, I was finally greeted with startup screen! (distortion caused by crappy cable)
+The bottom right chip was dead and after swapping it for a new one, I was finally greeted with a startup screen! (distortion caused by crappy cable)

 CPC 464 nr.3

 The next CPC that I was given to fix, was a very nice unit sent by V12/Tropyx.
 V12 told me that there is a problem with a cassette recorder that is constantly ON.

 I was surprised that the case of this Amstrad is slightly larger than a CPC that I already own.

 Also, the mainboard was different form than other 464 machines that I disassembled.

 I’ve extracted a cassette player module and started to clean it and look for possible problems causes.